 - If the fan is dirty but not greasy, use the baby wipes to clean the ceiling fan and remove any stuck on dirt or debris.
 Start at the canopy and work your way down to the downrod and the motor housing.

 - If the fan is greasy, pour a small amount of degreaser or mineral spirit onto a baby wipe (dampen cloth, do not drench cloth), and wipe down the ceiling fan as previously instructed.

 - Clean the fan blades from top to bottom, taking your time to carefully scrub away any tough dirt.
 If you are using mineral spirit, be careful as this could affect any design or silk screens on the blades.

 - Throw away dirty baby wipes and take the sheet outside to shake off any dirt before washing in warm water.

 Your ceiling fan remote can also accumulate dirt and grime through everyday use.
-It's important to keep your handheld remote clean to prevent the spread of germs.
+Knowing how to clean a ceiling fan remote will help prevent the spread of germs.
 Use the steps below to clean your fan remote: